nf-core/website/sites/main-site/src/content/events/2024/SIG_animalgenomics_July.md

       - https://rediris.zoom.us/j/96065549412?pwd=L2txanpQMEFTOWVLNmtIZyt6M3NnUT09
 ---

-July 2024 talk of the monthly meeting of the _#animal-genomics_ special interest group meeting.
+July 2024 talk of the monthly meeting of the _#animal-genomics_ special interest group.
 In this talk, **Cristina Casto Rebollo** from the Institute for Animal Science and Technology (ICTA) at the Universitat Politècnica de València, Spain will present the _[EU-LI-PHE project](https://www.cost.eu/actions/CA22112/): Challenges and limitations of building a comprehensive animal phenotype_.